 When we say free weights, think dumbbells, barbells, and kettlebells.
 Plates, ankle weights, and medicine balls are also considered free weights.

+For the average person, free weights offer many of the same benefits as machines, plus some.
+Because you have to stabilize and balance the weight yourself, you’ll activate a host of smaller, often-overlooked muscles.
+That means you can actually get more “bang for your buck” with each exercise, engaging more of your muscles.
 That said, free weights are a bit less forgiving than machines, and for beginners, that can feel intimidating.
-But with practice (or guidance from a trainer), free weights are just as good as
+But with practice (or guidance from a trainer), free weights are just as good as machines for muscle-building.

 Weight Machines